anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-31.md

-# Day 31: Git Stash
+# Day 31: Git Stash – Restoring and Committing Stashed Changes

 ## Scenario

-The Nautilus application development team was working on a git repository /usr/src/kodekloudrepos/media present on Storage server in Stratos DC.
-One of the developers stashed some in-progress changes in this repository, but now they want to restore some of the stashed changes.
-Find below more details to accomplish this task:
+The Nautilus application development team was working on the `/usr/src/kodekloudrepos/media` Git repository on the Storage Server in Stratos DC.
+One of the developers stashed some in-progress changes, and now these changes need to be restored, committed, and pushed to the remote repository.

-Look for the stashed changes under /usr/src/kodekloudrepos/media git repository, and restore the stash with stash@{1} identifier.
-Further, commit and push your changes to the origin.

 ---

 ## Task

+- Check for stashed changes in `/usr/src/kodekloudrepos/media`.
+- Restore the stash with the identifier `stash@{1}`.
+- Commit and push the restored changes to the remote repository (`origin`).

 ---